One morning, I won a bunch of gold medals on my first try.

 What if the first time we do something is always our best performance, regardless of how we perform, because getting started always requires the best kind of courage?

-For instance, this is my 354th blog post.
-In the last seven years, my writing has improved dramatically.
+For instance, in the last seven years, my writing has improved dramatically.
 Along the way, I’ve written blog posts that have been shared millions of times.
 Readers write me every week saying things like, “I love all your blog posts, but this is your best one yet.”
 Yet, as I stared at my four gold medals for my first attempt, I realized my best blog post—my gold medal blog post—is the one that was shared exactly four times.
 That was my first blog post.
 It wasn’t my best according to my typical definition of success.
 But it was my best according to my better definition of success.
 It was my first, so it required an exceptional amount of courage.

 A mediocre blog post, but gold medal guts.